amidabuddha/console-chat-gpt/README.md

 - :star: [**OpenAI Assistants Beta**](https://platform.openai.com/docs/assistants/overview) fully supported :star:
-- **Configuration File**: Easily customize the app's settings through the `config.toml` file for complete control over how the app works. :new:Now supported in-app via the "settings" command:new:
+- **Configuration File**: Easily customize the app's settings through the `config.toml` file for complete control over how the app works. :new: Now supported in-app via the `settings` command :new:
 - **Role selection**: Users can define the role of the AI in the conversation, allowing for a more personalized and interactive experience.
 - **Temperature Control**: Adjust the temperature of generated responses to control creativity and randomness in the